 Indiana’s tallest free-flowing waterfall is in Williamsport, Indiana.
 Referred to as Williamsport Falls, if you didn’t know it was there in the downtown, I think it would be easy to miss–and you don’t want to miss Indiana’s tallest waterfall, do you?
 I didn’t think so.
 Please, say “hello” to one unique and unusual Indiana attraction.

-But at 90 feet, they are tall!
-It’s kind of a neat (and certainly unique) site to see in Indiana, particularly so near to a downtown area.
+But at 90 feet, they are tall.
+It’s kind of a neat (and certainly unique) feature to see in Indiana, particularly given its proximity to a downtown area.

-Once upon a time, though, before grassland and marshland were destroyed, the Falls consistently, well, fell!
+Once upon a time, though, before grassland and marshland were destroyed by overreaching farmers, the Falls consistently, well, fell.
 So much so that a mill was supported nearby.
 It would have been a wonderful thing to see.

 Unfortunately, there are plenty of times when the Warren County waterfall is completely dry, giving it the less than glamorous nickname “Dry Falls.”
 Either way, it’s a really pretty area and certainly worth a look.
 Lots of trees, plenty of rocks, and if you are lucky–the waterfall will be flowing.
 Although it is discouraged, some people do climb their way (carefully) down to the bottom.
 It’s steep and rocky, just so you know.

+My pick?
 There’s a small parking area as well as an overlook for better (safer) viewing.
 It’s a little graffiti-filled so, you know, there’s plenty to read while you are admiring the landscape.
 It’s also covered so even on a day with less than stellar weather, you can still admire this neat Indiana feature.

 From Route 28, you’ll want to head South onto Monroe Street.
 Do you see the train tracks?
 Look to the left and you’ll notice a fire station–follow the road to get to the viewing area.
 I am so a landmark driver.
-Hopefully that helps you get to Williamsport Falls!
+Hopefully that helps you get to Williamsport Falls without any problems.